macleginn/bivaltyp/content/languages/descriptions/Spanish.md

 ![E.G.'s photo]({{ site_url_j }}/images/Gorbova.jpg "E.G.'s photo")

 Elena Gorbova provided the data in 2012.
-She usedthe Russian version of the questionnaire.
+She used the Russian version of the questionnaire.

 ## How to cite
 > Gorbova, Elena.
 2022.
 Bivalent patterns in {{ language_external }}.